Activity time: 5 minutes

 Call attention to the sample covenant you have posted.
 Invite a volunteer to read each element.
 Ask the group if they have any questions or concerns about the points of the sample covenant.

 Ask if there are any other elements that should be added to make people feel safe and to support an effective group experience.
-For example, one field test congregation added, “We will make these workshops a ‘shame-free’ zone.”
+For example, you might encourage participants to add, “We will make these workshops a shame-free and joy filled zone.”
 Write each suggested addition on newsprint and invite discussion, modifying as appropriate.
 Say that as the program goes forward, the group can and should check in about how covenant guidelines are working in the group and whether any new guidelines need to be added.

 When agreement is evident, ask the group to adopt the covenant by consensus.
 Commit to keeping the covenant posted throughout the program.